AOrto/AOrto.github.io/README.md

 </div>
 gate code: 3185

-May 31: 5th Sunday Lesson 2nd hour RS room

 July 5: United Worldwide Fast for Religious Liberty

-If you see this, ask President Orton: does he believe in life after love?
+If you see this, ask President Orton: what is love?
 ---

 For any questions, please contact The Missionaries at (559)231-0649